Periodic Reporting for period 2 - GraspOS (GraspOS: next Generation Research Assessment to Promote Open Science)

 - A set of carefully designed Training material relevant to the subjects of research assessment and Open Science.

-Finally, the project has initiated nine pilots encompassing a diverse array of use cases spanning various levels, scopes, and values.
-These pilots serve as platforms to showcase and practically test the assessment framework, infrastructure, tools, and services developed within the project.
-Furthermore, they adhere to a co-design approach, enabling stakeholders to provide feedback on implementation and ensure alignment with real-world needs and requirements.
+Finally, the project has completed nine pilots encompassing a diverse array of use cases spanning various levels, scopes, and values.
+These pilots served as platforms to co-design, showcase, and practically test the assessment framework, infrastructure, tools, and services developed within the project.